adamxmiranda/PIK3CA/README.md

 This repo contains my code for functional genomic analysis of my multi-lineage *PIK3CA* isogenic cell line model.

-## For analyses specifically included in the publication: ID# *pending* please the the folder titled Publication
+## For analyses specifically included in the publication: ID# *pending* please see the folder titled Publication